amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 The boundary conditions sublist differs from a similar specification of the boundary conditions in `"Flow`".
 Its structure will be changed in the nearest future.
 For the advective transport, the boundary conditions must be specified on inflow parts of the boundary.
-If no value is prescribed through the XML input, the zero inlux boundary condition is used.
+If no value is prescribed through the XML input, the zero influx boundary condition is used.
 Note that the boundary condition is set up separately for each component:

 .. code-block:: xml